Ukrainian speculative fiction: History

 As in many other countries, the history of Ukrainian science fiction and fantasy goes back to the beginning of the 20th century, although it draws inspirations from earlier works.
-The first speculative fiction books created by authors from Ukraine were Ivan Kotlyarevskyi's a novel in verse "Eneida" in Ukrainian (1798) and Yan Pototsky's novel "The Manuscript Found in Saragossa" (1804) in Latin.
+The first speculative fiction books created by authors from Ukraine were Ivan Kotlyarevskyi's a novel in verse "Eneida" in Ukrainian (1798).
 Among those are fantasy & horror works of Orest Somiv and Nikolai Gogol or magic motifs in the poetry of the 19th-century Ukrainian poet Lesya Ukrainka.
 Over the next century, Ukrainian works would be inspired both by the Russian and Western science fiction and fantasy literature.
 One of early major influences on Ukrainian speculative fiction would be Kurd Lasswitz ("the father of German science fiction"), whose novel Two Planets was translated to Russian in 1903 (many years before it was translated to English.